hknutzen/Netspoc/doc.markdown

 ##Overview

-###Policies
+###Service

-- A policy is a set of related rules.
+- A service is a set of related rules.
-- Network objects and service definitions are used in rules to describe network traffic which can or must not pass from source to destination.
+- Network objects and protocols are used in rules to describe network traffic which can or must not pass from source to destination.
-- All rules of a single policy must refer to the same network objects in their source or destination.
+- All rules of a single service must refer to the same network objects in their source or destination.
-- Policies have a name which can be used for documentation or reporting purposes.
+- Services have a name which can be used for documentation or reporting purposes.